Zachary5349/Machine-Learning-Gradient-Descent-Housing-Price-Predictions/README.md

 # Gradient-Descent-Housing-Price-Predictions

-This application can predict the price of a housing property by taking random data, and learns to predict future prices.
+This application can predict the price of a housing property by taking random data.
+The program learns to predict future prices.

 # To use